Lymphatus/libcaesium/README.md

 ## Compression options
 Libcaesium supports a few compression parameters for each JPEG and PNG.
+You need to initialize the default values before compressing by calling `initialize_parameters()`.

 They are defined into a top level struct containing each supported file parameters, as follows:
 ```C
 typedef struct cs_image_pars